aboutcode-org/aboutcode-toolkit/README.rst

                             0 - Do not print any warning or error messages, just a total count (default) 1 - Print error messages
                             2 - Print error and warning messages

+      --template_location=TEMPLATE_LOCATION
+                            Use the custom template for the Attribution Generation

+      --mapping             Configure the mapping key from the MAPPING.CONFIG

 Example::